wdi-sf-july/notes/week_07_rails/day_03_nested_resources_and_forms/dawn_forms_and_styling/README.md

 ## Part II: Setup Edit, Update, and Delete

-Editing a plane model requires two seperate methods.
+Editing a Creature model requires two seperate methods.
 One to display the model information to be edited by the client, and another to handle updates submitted by the client.

 If look back at how we handled the getting of our `new` form we see the following pattern.